 Don’t get us wrong.
 We love the food in our home country of America, our adopted country of Portugal and culinary giants like France and Japan.
 However, there’s something special drinking wine in a Venetian cicchetti bar and eating gelato in Bologna that can’t be replicated elsewhere.

 As much as we love dining in Italy, we realized that doing so can be a challenge to first-time visitors.
 In fact, when we met an American couple during a train trip from Bologna to Florence, they confided they had enjoyed their Italian tour but had trouble navigating the country’s food scene.

-Oh how we wish that we had met them just two weeks earlier so that we could have given them the following tips!
+Oh how we wish that we had met them just two weeks earlier so that we could have given them the following Italy travel tips!

 Italy has 20 distinct regions that date back to the days before the Kingdom of Italy became a country.
 Many of these regions, like Campania and Tuscany, are famous around the world while others live under the radar.
-Not only do these regions have their own customs and histories, but they all have distinctly unique food cultures.
+Not only does each region have its own customs and histories, but they all have distinctly unique food cultures.

 While it’s it’s human nature to want to eat pizza in Italy regardless of the region, the better move is to quickly research each region’s top food before you arrive.
 You’ll then be practically guaranteed a memorable dining experience whether you eat pesto in Liguria or orecchiette in Puglia.

 We won’t judge you if you can’t resist ordering pizza.
 We eat pizza in every Italian region ourselves but only after we sample local specialties first.

 Food markets are a key element of Italy’s food scene.

 Most Italian cities have one major market with more sprinkled around the neighborhoods.
 This is where locals shop for vine-ripened tomatoes and freshly caught fish.
 It’s also where intrepid food travelers can learn a lot about a city’s local food products while nibbling on tasty tidbits.